Senior Honors Program

 - Departmental sponsorship in the form of an agreement by a faculty member to serve as advisor for the 2-semester/18 unit Honors project (graduate students may not serve as advisors; adjunct faculty may do so, but only in collaboration with a regular faculty member), and approval by the department head.

-Topics: While most students choose a topic within their major, it is also acceptable to propose a topic that falls outside one's major.
+While most students choose a topic within their major, it is also acceptable to propose a topic that falls outside one's major.
 Students should be aware that faculty who agree to supervise these projects hold their students to very high standards, and would assume that (regardless of major) students have a sufficiently extensive background to pursue the topic proposed.
-Therefore, students proposing a topic outside of their major should be prepared to demonstrate the extent of that background when approaching prospective faculty advisors
+Therefore, students proposing a topic outside of their major should be prepared to demonstrate the extent of that background when approaching prospective faculty advisors.

 Most projects begin in the fall semester and end in the spring.
-However, it is possible to begin in the spring semester or summer session, if necessary.
+It is possible to begin in the spring semester or summer session, if necessary.
 Students will be asked to select a project timeline when they apply to the program.
 The deadlines for application submission depend upon the project timeline selected, and are as follows:

 |Fall semester||Late March|